 The Privileges class gives an abstraction of the privileges for a subject.
 It is the container of authorization privilege attributes, such as Distinguished Name (DN) attributes.
-The AuthorizationService makes the decision on whether the subject has permission to access the certain resource based on the privileges object of the subject.
+The Authorization Service makes the decision on whether the subject has permission to access the certain resource based on the privileges object for the subject.